 What is a zoning protest petition?

-The protest petition allows those most directly affected by a proposed zoning map amendment to make a formal objection (a protest petition) and thereby trigger a requirement that the amendment can only be adopted if approved by a three-fourths majority of the city council.
-If a person buys property zoned for commercial use and the city council later considers rezoning it to a less intensive use, that person can file a protest petition and trigger this supermajority voting requirement.
-Similarly, if someone buys a lot that is zoned for single-family residential use and after building their home the city council considers rezoning the lot next door to allow a fast food restaurant, that adjacent homeowner can file a protest petition and the zoning change can be made only if at least three quarters of the city council agrees to do so.
+The protest petition allowed those most directly affected by a proposed zoning map amendment to make a formal objection (a protest petition) and thereby trigger a requirement that the amendment can only be adopted if was approved by a three-fourths majority of the city council.
+If a person bought property zoned for commercial use and the city council later considers rezoning it to a less intensive use, that person could file a protest petition and trigger this supermajority voting requirement.
+Similarly, if someone bought a lot zoned for single-family residential use and after building their home the city council considered rezoning the lot next door to allow a fast food restaurant, that adjacent homeowner could file a protest petition and the zoning change could be made only if at least three quarters of the city council agrees to do so.
 This provision was in the North Carolina zoning statutes from 1923 to 2015.

 How did this special voting rule come to be a part of zoning ordinances?
-Who can trigger the higher voting majority?
-Why has this emerged as a late hot topic in the legislature?
+Who could trigger the higher voting majority?

 Origins of the Protest Petition